Softpanorama

 mcj is a Midnight Commander clone.
 It links to Ncurses via the Cygnus Native Interface and includes Doxygen documentation.

-MCJ is a Midnight Commander clone expressed in Java as supported by the Gnu Compiler for Java (GCJ).
+MCJ is a Midnight Commander clone written in Java as supported by the Gnu Compiler for Java (GCJ).
 No Java runtime or JDK is required.
 Mcj links to Ncurses via the Cygnus Native Interface.
 Doxygen provides nice documentation for reusable projects.

 PHP-based